-After the passing of a loved one, figuring out what should happen to their property may seem daunting, especially if they had a large amount of assets.
+After the passing of a loved one, figuring out what should happen to their property may seem daunting, especially if they have a large amount of assets.
 If the loved one who passed was one of your parents, how do you transfer their property to the proper beneficiaries, including yourself and your siblings?
+How to transfer property after the death of a parent with a will in Iowa?

 In Iowa, the will of the deceased is the primary document determining who receives what after a family member’s death.
 Here’s an overview of how to transfer property after the death of a parent with a will.